- Find a Trail

 |Trail Image||Trail Name||States||Length||Surface||Rating|

-The 106.5-mile Florida Keys Overseas Heritage Trail (FKOHT) will stretch the length of the Florida Keys, from Key Largo to Key West, the southernmost point of the continental United States.
-The trail...
+The Florida Keys Overseas Heritage Trail (FKOHT) is planned to stretch 106 miles along the length of the Florida Keys, from Key Largo to Key West, the southernmost point of the continental United...

 With winter approaching and freezing temperatures at home it seemed like the ideal time to cycle the Florida Keys Overseas Heritage Trail.
 This 106.5 mile Rail-Trail offers a scenic tropical bicycling adventure without leaving the continental United States.